top of page

 Upon completion of this phase, we will enter a second phase for gutters and other exterior elements and furnishings of the building in 2025.

-Although this is a long-term project, we will be able to utilize the shell as soon as it's safe and cleared for usage.
-This project will expand our capacity to serve by at least 40% instantly.
+Although this is a long-term project, we can utilize the shell as soon as it's safe and clear for usage.
+This project will instantly expand our capacity to serve by at least 40%.
 Supporting partners will be recognized with physical signage within the completed project.
-We are actively fundraising to supplement the rest of the funds and with your support, we will be ready to proceed.
+We are actively fundraising to supplement the rest of the funds, and with your support, we will be ready to proceed.

-WDFV has partnered with large players across industries including the American Gold Star Mothers, American Legion, Kroger, Petco, Guidestar, the State of Tennessee, and more.
-Our proven record of success has generated a giant list of veterans in need of WDFV-trained service dogs.
-With no shortage of dogs in kill shelters across the United States, the only thing standing in the way of fulfillment is having the capacity to handle the need whilst still remaining free to those who need it the most.
+WDFV has partnered with large players across industries, including the American Gold Star Mothers, American Legion, Kroger, Petco, Guidestar, the State of Tennessee, and more.
+Our proven record of success has generated a giant list of veterans needing WDFV-trained service dogs.
+With no shortage of dogs in kill shelters across the United States, the only thing standing in the way of fulfillment is having the capacity to handle the need whilst remaining free to those who need it the most.
 Funding will help us meet demand and increase our capacity to create wildly impactful outcomes for disabled veterans across the United States.

 Over 17 million Veterans are currently living in the United States.
-Today, approximately 1,300 new veterans and their families will return to civilian life with that number increasing every day.
-As many as 80% of them will not have the supportive services needed to achieve normal daily life and functionality.
+Today, approximately 1,300 new veterans and their families will return to civilian life, with that number increasing every day.
+As many as 80% of them will not have the supportive services needed to achieve everyday life and functionality.

 Reintegration into society is often a struggle for returning service members.
-Military service often involves long periods of exposure to trauma, deployments away from natural support systems, and uniquely stressful situations.
-The challenges of social and familial reintegration are further exacerbated when the returning service member suffers from PTSD, traumatic brain injury (TBI), or other mental or physical health conditions, such as depressive symptoms, grief responses, or compromised physical health.
+Military service usually involves extended exposure to trauma, deployments away from natural support systems, and uniquely stressful situations.
+Social and familial reintegration challenges are further exacerbated when the returning service member suffers from PTSD, traumatic brain injury (TBI), or other mental or physical health conditions, such as depressive symptoms, grief responses, or compromised physical health.

-1 in 12 Veterans in need of care actively goes without care because they simply cannot access it or afford it.
-Additionally, some Veterans simply do not seek help because of the stereotypes and public perception driven by media and age-old archaic attitudes towards mental health rehabilitation.
-Many feel that traditional methods of therapeutics also seem out of reach and ineffective to deal with the unique and intensive trauma upon return.
-There are holes in a broken system with those suffering begging for alternatives.
+1 in 12 Veterans in need of care actively goes without care because they cannot access or afford it.
+Additionally, some Veterans do not seek help because of the stereotypes and public perception driven by media and age-old archaic attitudes towards mental health rehabilitation.
+Many feel that traditional therapeutic methods also seem out of reach and ineffective in dealing with the unique and intensive trauma upon return.
+There are holes in a broken system, with those suffering begging for alternatives.

 A secondary need for the Veteran population and inspiration for this program is the lack of safe, trusted

 programs that can produce long-term solutions with specialty tricks and service training to suit ANY individualized need.
-Although there are several service dog training and matching programs across the US, very few of them actually provide animals that have personalized functionality to the individual in need, and hardly any of them at all allow the Veterans to also be immersed in the training processes.
+Although there are several service dog training and matching programs across the US, very few provide animals that have personalized functionality to the individual in need, and hardly any of them allow the Veterans to be immersed in the training processes.

-WDFV combines all of these elements with an age-old method of success stemming from the methodology of founder Ken Knabenshue.
-Ken, his WDFV family, and volunteer trainers are a group of animal lovers with a passion for both training dogs and helping those who served our Country.
+WDFV combines all of these elements with an age-old success method stemming from founder Ken Knabenshue's methodology.
+Ken, his WDFV family, and volunteer trainers are a group of animal lovers passionate about training dogs and helping those who served our Country.

-The Knabenshue approach to dog training is what makes our program so unique; plus the fact that we eliminate time and cost restraints of traditional service dog placement and training institutions.
-The largest weakness of traditional programs outside of the cost and time restraints is the training - at the end of the process, veterans are placed with a cookie-cutter service dog that's been trained to serve the general population of disabled veterans; not specifically trained to serve the individual.
-The WDFV program works with each veteran one-on-one to specifically identify the needs and in training the animal to perform tasks necessary to help each veteran to mitigate the impacts of the disability on the veteran.
-WDFV models the military approach to training, step by step, smooth and steady, for easy and adaptive activities that are both safe, and comfortable.
+The Knabenshue approach to dog training makes our program unique, and we eliminate the time and cost restraints of traditional service dog placement and training institutions.
+The largest weakness of traditional programs outside of the cost and time restraints is the training - at the end of the process, veterans are placed with a cookie-cutter service dog trained to serve the general population of disabled veterans, not specifically trained to serve the individual.
+The WDFV program works with each veteran one-on-one to specifically identify the needs and train the animal to perform tasks necessary to help each veteran mitigate the impacts of the disability on the veteran.
+WDFV models the military approach to training, step by step, smooth and steady, for easy and adaptive, safe and comfortable activities.

 WDFV also helps train volunteers across the country to widen our reach.
-We instill the WDFV training model for all of our veterans, volunteers, and satellite locations to ensure our sustainable programming and training are uniform so that all WDFV dogs are certified, safe, and personalized for their Veterans.
-Although the brilliance of award-winning trainer Ken Knabenshue and his family has also been captured in a training program to train over 100 WDFV trainers to model the method in order to keep up with demand, a majority of the training activities occur at the WDFV headquarters in Tennessee and that facility is at maximum capacity for training both dogs and trainers.
-More space is needed to continue to maximize our potential and eliminate our waitlist as quickly as possible while remaining free to those who need it.
+We instill the WDFV training model for all our veterans, volunteers, and satellite locations to ensure our sustainable programming and training are uniform so that all WDFV dogs are certified, safe, and personalized for their Veterans.
+Although the brilliance of award-winning trainer Ken Knabenshue and his family has also been captured in a training program to train over 100 WDFV trainers to model the method to keep up with demand, a majority of the training activities occur at the WDFV headquarters in Tennessee.
+That facility is at maximum capacity for training both dogs and trainers.
+More space is needed to maximize our potential and eliminate our waitlist as quickly as possible while remaining free to those who need it.

-WDFV also helps veterans that are able to train their own service dogs with the support necessary and many of our veteran dog team graduates in turn help other veterans.
-This results in veterans helping veterans, and many of the veterans become volunteer trainers giving them a sense of purpose.
+WDFV also helps veterans who can train their service dogs with the support necessary, and many of our veteran dog team graduates, in turn, help other veterans.
+This results in veterans helping veterans; many become volunteer trainers, giving them a sense of purpose.

 Kenneth Knabenshue Founder, Brenda Moody Co-Founder, Matt Owens board member, with veterans and volunteer trainers